 Here is what happened: Last November, Balenciaga dropped its holiday ad campaign featuring children holding teddy bears in bondage harnesses and costumes.
 (The BDSM accessories were also on the runway at Balenciaga’s show at Paris Fashion Week.)
 The backlash against the images was swift, with the hashtag #cancelBalenciaga trending across Twitter and TikTok and many accusing the brand and its creative director, Demna, of condoning pedophilia and child exploitation.
 In a separate ad that dropped later that month, a bag from the fashion house’s collaboration with Adidas was photographed atop copies of what appear to be documents from the Supreme Court case United States v.
 Williams, a ruling that upheld the PROTECT Act, which increased federal protections against child pornography.
 Both campaigns quickly became a conservative talking point and sparked conspiracy theories.

 Since then, right-wing conspiracy theorists have latched on to and circulated photos taken out of context from the Instagram account of stylist Lotta Volkova that portray scenes of violence and satanic images.
 According to a representative, Volkova hasn’t worked with Balenciaga since 2017.
-Meanwhile, Alexandra Gucci Zarini, a children’s-rights advocate and heiress of Gucci, recently criticized the brand’s “HA HA HA” campaign, which appears to show Harry Styles posing with a toddler on a mattress.
+Alexandra Gucci Zarini, a children’s-rights advocate and heiress of Gucci, criticized Gucci’s “HA HA HA” campaign, which appears to show Harry Styles posing with a toddler on a mattress.
 “My concerns are that there seems to be a common ideology across Kering’s Fashion Houses,” she wrote.
 (Both Balenciaga and Gucci are owned by Kering.)